Crispy Sheet Pan Roasted Vegetables (with Parmesan!)

 - Parmesan: Freshly grated parmesan cheese gives the best flavor and melt, but pre-grated works in a pinch.
 Sprinkle it on near the end so it melts and browns without burning.

-How to Make Crispy Parmesan Roasted Vegetables
+How to Make Sheet Pan Veggies with Parmesan

 For the full ingredients list and instructions, click here.- Preheat the oven: Preheat your oven to 400°F (204°C).
 Line a large sheet pan with parchment paper for easy cleanup.
 I don’t recommend foil as my potatoes always stick to foil.